 I’d been watching pinball online for a while, but it wasn’t until the recent COVID crisis that ever made me consider giving it a try myself — and I’m glad I did.
 Not only have we been playing more pinball, but we’ve had so many great nights chatting with friends old and new.
 When I got started, I did a lot of reading and asking questions, but I've differed from a few of the larger streamers in a few ways.
 I figured I should write up how I pieced together the rig I'm using, in case it could help someone else considering getting started!

 (A quick note: some links in this post are affiliate links to Amazon.
 If you purchase anything from these links, a small portion of your purchase comes back to support the site and stream.
-If you do that – thanks!
-Also, these are all things I've purchased for this effort – not just random stuff I'm trying to sell you.)
+Also, these are all things I've purchased for this effort – not just random stuff I'm trying to sell you.
+Additionally, you can click on the link below to Amazon to shop and support our streams and this guide.
+A full disclosure and list of all products discussed on the site is also posted here.
+Thanks!)

 The challenge of streaming pinball